Last Updated on December 18, 2021 by Oddmund Groette

 The Chaikin Oscillator was developed by Marc Chaikin in the 1980s.
-It’s not widely used nor well-known, perhaps for good reasons (we didn’t manage to see much benefits in any of the quantified tests we did).
+It’s not widely used nor well-known, perhaps for good reasons: we didn’t manage to find any significant profitable Chaikin strategy in any of the quantified tests we did.

 What is the Chaikin Oscillator?